krakgma2000/IRWA-2021-final-project-team2/README.md

 This final project consist on a search engine which implements different indexing and ranking algorithms.

-At this point, we have only the first part of the project ready (Text Processing).
+At this point, we have only the first and second part of the project ready (Text Processing and Indexing respectively).

 The full roadmap of the project is the following: